sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ### Axis to navigate in space and in time
-We provide several axis to navigate through the tree structur.
-Namely all of the axis known from XPath for both XML/XDM- as well as JSON-databases.
+We provide several axis to navigate through the tree structure.
+Namely all of the axis known from XPath for both XML/XDM- as well as JSON-databases/resources.

-For instance as it's a common case to iterate over structual and non-structural nodes in our XDM representation as for instance  iterating over namespace- and attribute-nodes of elements we also provide a simple wrapper axis:
+For instance as it's a common case to iterate over structual and non-structural nodes in our internal XML representation (iterating over namespace- and attribute-nodes of elements) we also provide a simple wrapper axis:

 ```java
 new NonStructuralWrapperAxis(new DescendantAxis(rtx))
 ```

+This axis simply iterates over structural and non-structural nodes and it's only available for XML/XDM-resources.

 For sure we also have a `NamespaceAxis` and an `AttributeAxis`.